eriksjolund/podman-socket-activation/README.md

 Setting up the user namespace only needs to be done once after each reboot because the user namespace will be reused for all other invocations of Podman.

-This means that a service with RestrictAddressFamilies or   NoNewPrivileges=yes must not be the first started Podman systemd user service for a user.

-Any service using  `RestrictAddressFamilie` or `NoNewPrivileges=yes` must therefore depend on some other service that is responsible for setting up the user namespace.
+Services using `RestrictAddressFamilies` or `NoNewPrivileges=yes` can be made to work by configuring them to start after a systemd user service that is responsible for setting up the user namespace.

-The unit _echo-restrict.service_ depends on _podman-usernamespace.service_:
+For instance, the unit _echo-restrict.service_ depends on _podman-usernamespace.service_:

 ```
 $ grep podman-usernamepsace.servic echo-restrict.service